samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 In freezing temperatures, the weapon sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 10-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 10 feet.

 When you draw this weapon, you can extinguish all nonmagical flames within 30 feet of yourself.
-Once used, this property can’t be used again for 1 hour.
+Once used, this property can't be used again for 1 hour.

 Magic Items (G)
 ---------------